lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/customize-cape-gateware-verilog.rst

 Fork BeagleV-Fire Gateware Repository
 **************************************

+Important
+All new users need to be manually approved to protect from BOT spam.
+You will not be abloe to fork the Gateware Repository until you have been approved.
+A request to 'the forum <https://forum.beagleboard.org/t/requesting-access-to-gitlab-to-fork-gateware/37494>' may expedite the process.

 Navigate to BeagleV-Fire's `gateware source code repository <https://git.beagleboard.org/beaglev-fire/gateware>`_.

 Click on the ``Forks`` button on the top-right corner.